madx/roy/README.md

 ===

-Roy is a tiny module that aims to make any Ruby object Rack-friendly and provides it with a REST-like interface.
+Roy is a tiny module that aims to make any Ruby object Rack-friendly and provide it with a REST-like interface.

 Roy tries to be as less invasive as possible.
 It provides your objects with a `#call` method that takes a Rack environment and dispatchs to a regular method